 - Dress to impress…

-This is such an important element to meeting anyone, it’s one of the first things we judge people on.
+This is such an important element for meeting anyone, it’s one of the first things we judge people on.
 Usually, we are attracted to individuals that are presented in a similar manner to ourselves.
 So, if you’re entering a professional setting you want to dress to impress.

 It’s not just what you wear, it’s how you wear it… Employers don’t want to see a ‘schoolboy’ approach, so yes boys… that does mean keep those shirts ironed, tucked in and if you’re wearing a tie keep your top button fastened!
 (At least until you leave!)